 - return to top -

 7.02 Senior Vice President for Academic Affairs and Provost Procedural Review.
-The provost shall review the appeal within 15 class days of the receipt of the appeal.
-If either party has requested an appearance or is requested to appear by the provost, then both parties must be informed.
-Because the case was heard by a peer group, the intent of the provost's review is not to modify the sanction nor to substitute the judgment of the provost for that of the peer panel which heard the case, or hear new or additional facts on the case.
-The intent of this review is to ensure that the college hearing and judgment were not arbitrary, capricious or discriminatory, did not violate the due process of the accused, and did not violate the concepts of fair play to both parties.
-The provost shall notify all parties of the decision within three class days of the completion of the review.
+The Provost shall review the appeal within 10 class days of the receipt of the appeal.
+If either party has requested an appearance or is requested to appear by the Provost, then both parties must be informed.
+Since the case was heard by a peer group (Article 6.05), the intent of the Provost's review is not to modify the penalty nor to substitute the judgment of the Provost for that of the peer panel which heard the case, or hear new or additional facts on the case.
+The intent of this review is to ensure that the college hearing and judgment were not arbitrary, were not capricious or discriminatory, did not violate the due process of the accused, and did not violate the concepts of fair play to both parties.
+The Provost shall notify all parties of the decision within three class days of the completion of the review.